BDC Hamburger Icon

 Pros of smart helmets

-• Preventive safety features: Smart helmets come with built-in safety features, such as the capability to detect potential crashes or collisions on a work site.
-Sensors on the helmet’s rim can measure the gradual decline of a person’s head, carefully track speed, and monitor the individual’s surroundings to assess probable risk.
+• They can keep workers safe.
+Smart helmets come with built-in safety features, such as the capability to detect potential crashes or collisions on a worksite.
+Sensors on the helmet’s rim can measure the gradual decline of a person’s head, track speed, and monitor the individual’s surroundings to assess probable risk.
 The helmet can even warn a person to slow down if they’re moving at a dangerous speed.

-• Emergency notifications: In case of an accident, a smart helmet can notify an individual or their colleagues that a crash is about to happen.
+• They send emergency notifications.
+If an accident occurs, a smart helmet can notify an individual or their colleagues that a crash is about to happen.
 By connecting to a mobile app, the helmet can also allow a person to send their current location or a message to contacts if they are injured.
-Using accident data, smart helmets can gather information about work performance, and this helps manufacturers to know which improvements to make.

-• Plan of action for accidents: If a work-site accident occurs, smart helmets’ cameras can trace a person’s bearings and help prevent head trauma.
+• They gather data about accidents.
+If a worksite accident occurs, smart helmets’ cameras can trace a person’s bearings and help prevent head trauma.
 It can assess head and neck posture after a crash to identify any wounds and prevent neck injuries.
 The helmets save the data gathered by the sensors for further investigation.

 Cons of smart helmets